-The initial deductible is the amount you will pay before Medicare Part D begins to pay its share.
-The amount in 2020 is $435, but that doesn’t affect when you enter the Donut Hole portion of the Medicare Part D coverage (after expenses of $4,020).
-It does impact when you leave the Donut Hole and go to Catastrophic Care coverage.
+You pay deductibles before coverage begins.
+The deductible amount in 2021 is $445, but that doesn’t affect when you enter the Donut Hole portion of the Part D coverage (after expenses of $4,130).

-Total Out of Pocket Threshold (TrOOP) for Medicare Part D in 2019
+Total Out of Pocket Threshold (TrOOP) for Medicare Part D in 2021

-Proposed changes to Medicare Part D coverage will impact the Donut Hole, otherwise known as the coverage gap.
-The coverage gap is the amount between when Medicare recipients reach their threshold of coverage and when they begin to receive Catastrophic Coverage.
+Proposed changes to Part D coverage will impact the Donut Hole, otherwise known as the coverage gap.
+The coverage gap is the amount between when recipients reach their threshold of coverage and when they begin to receive Catastrophic Coverage.

 The Donut Hole Brand Name Drug Discount will Increase

-Part D enrollees paid 30% of the cost in 2019.
-Now, for 2020, beneficiaries will only pay 25% of brand name drug costs.
+For 2021 beneficiaries will only pay 25% of brand name drug costs.

-Companies making brand-name medications are required to sign medicare agreements to participate in the Medicare Coverage Gap Discount Program.
+Companies making brand-name medications are required to sign agreements to participate in the Coverage Gap Discount Program.
 Even though there is a discount, the entire cost of the drug will count towards the catastrophic coverage phase.

 The Donut Hole Generic Drug Discount will Increase

-Compare Medicare Part D Plans for 2020
+Compare Medicare Part D Plans for 2021